Get a FREE week of narrative lessons!

 Steps for this mini-lesson:

-1. Review the mentor sentence from Day 1.
+1. Review the mentor sentence: Start by revisiting the mentor sentence from Day 1

-• Animals live all around us.
+• Example: Animals live all around us.
 They crawl, walk, run, hop, swim, and fly.

-2. Collaborate with your students to write an imitation sentence that resembles the mentor sentence in form and usage of the grammar skill.
+2. Write a Class Imitation Sentence: Work together with your students to create a sentence that imitates the mentor sentence’s structure and grammar skill.

-• Puppies live all around us.
+• Example: Puppies live all around us.
 They bark, jump, and lick.

-3. Invite your students to write their own imitation sentences in pairs or independently.
+3. Independent or Partner Practice: Invite students to write their own imitation sentences either independently or with a partner.

-4. Have students share their imitation sentences with one another and praise each other for correct usage of the grammar skill.
+4. Share and Celebrate: Have students share their sentences with the class or in pairs, and encourage positive feedback focused on correct use of the grammar skill.

 Day 3 grammar routine: imitation sentences

-On day 3 of the grammar routine, invite your students to write “imitation sentences” that resemble the mentor sentence in form and usage of the grammar skill.
+On day 3 of the grammar routine, invite your students to write “imitation sentences” that resemble the mentor sentence.
+Watch this video demonstration to see the mini-lesson in action.

 Day 4: Reinforce the grammar skill with engaging activities.